 Although the Agency conducts surveillance both on ticks carrying the bacteria that cause Lyme disease and on human cases of Lyme disease, surveillance detects only a portion of the Lyme disease cases in Canada.
 The true number of Lyme disease infections in Canada is likely greater.

 This is also true in the United States (US).
 Each year, approximately 30,000 cases of Lyme disease are reported by the Centers for Disease Control and Prevention (CDC); however this number does not reflect every case of Lyme disease.
 The CDC estimates that approximately 300,000 people are diagnosed with Lyme disease each year in the US.
-For additional information, please visit the CDC’s websiteExternal site.
+For additional information, please visit the CDC’s website.

 The Agency relies on the provinces and territories to report the number of Lyme disease cases occurring in their jurisdictions on an annual basis.
 In order to most accurately reflect the occurrence of Lyme disease cases in Canada each year, healthcare professionals need to remain vigilant in diagnosing Lyme disease and promptly reporting cases to their public health regional authorities.